Alishbaa-amjad/AI-ML/Netsol/week-3/README.md

 By completing this week, I have learned:

-* How to perform Exploratory Data Analysis on real datasets
+* 📊 How to perform Exploratory Data Analysis on real datasets
-* How to visualize and interpret data
+* 📈 How to visualize and interpret data effectively
-* How to apply statistical methods in Python
+* 🧠 How to apply statistical methods using Python
-* How to perform hypothesis testing
+* 🧪 How to perform hypothesis testing
-* How to extract meaningful insights from data
+* 🔍 How to extract meaningful insights from data

 ---

 ## 🚀 How to Run

 1. Clone the repository
-2. Open notebooks in Jupyter Notebook or VS Code
+2. Open notebooks in **Jupyter Notebook** or **VS Code**
 3. Run all cells step by step

 ---